How did Aziyo Biologics Inc. (AZYO) fare last session?

-Aziyo Biologics Inc. (NASDAQ:AZYO) closed Monday at $1.45 per share, down from $3.90 a day earlier.
-While Aziyo Biologics Inc. has underperformed by -62.82%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, AZYO fell by -78.71%, with highs and lows ranging from $9.01 to $3.37, whereas the simple moving average fell by -75.32% in the last 200 days.
+In Friday’s session, Aziyo Biologics Inc. (NASDAQ:AZYO) marked $1.47 per share, up from $1.40 in the previous session.
+While Aziyo Biologics Inc. has overperformed by 5.00%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, AZYO fell by -78.03%, with highs and lows ranging from $9.01 to $1.10, whereas the simple moving average fell by -74.58% in the last 200 days.

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio